cfe316/cfe316.github.io/_drafts/ksp1.md

 where $\alpha = \frac{5}{6}(-m_S, -m_{L_3^1})$, $\beta = \frac{5}{6}m_\mathrm{tot}$, $\gamma = -s_d \left(s_{r,S}, s_{r,L}\right)$, $\delta = s_d n_K$, and $x = (n_S, n_{L_3^1})$.
 The constraints are all linear functions of the input variables as well.
 This means that the problem can be solved by LFP.
 This is good, because LFP problems are easy to solve.
 They can be transformed into standard Linear Programming (LP) problems automatically.
+However, this is also an Integer Programming problem, since the number of small recyclers and large recyclers must be an integer.
+This means our problem is in ILFP, Integer Linear Fractional Programming.

 ## Removing the approximation